danielbirdjr/danielbirdjr/README.md

-- 👋 Hi, I’m @danielbirdjr
+- 👋 Hi, I’m Daniel Bird
-- 👀 I’m interested in Fullstack Software Engineering and Artificial Intllegience
+- 👀 I’m interested in Fullstack Software Engineering and Artificial Intelligence
-- 🌱 I’m currently pursing my Bachelors in Computer Science at WGU
+- 🌱 I’m currently pursing my Bachelors in Computer Science at Western Governors University
-- 📫 You can reach me at danielbirdwork@gmail.com or via LinkedIn www.linkedin.com/in/danielbirdjr
+- 📫 You can reach me at danielbirdwork@gmail.com or via [LinkedIn](https://www.linkedin.com/in/danielbirdjr)

 <!---
 danielbirdjr/danielbirdjr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.